Hand Therapy FAQs

 Is there a fee for missing an appointment?

-The fee for missing a hand therapy appointment is $50.00, and the fee for missing a life coaching appointment is $120.00.
+The fee for missing a hand therapy appointment is $50.00.
 All fees are payable by cash, check, or credit card.
 We require a non-refundable 50% deposit for ergonomic assessments, and there is no extra charge for missing or cancelling your ergonomics assessment appointment.

 Whom should I contact if I have a question about my bill?